-Although popcorn has taken a beating for its tendency to end up in compromising positions -- like slathered in “golden flavor” at the movie theater or harboring offensive chemicals courtesy of microwave-popping packaging -- new research is showing that it is a super-nutrient powerhouse.
+Although popcorn has taken a beating for its tendency to end up in compromising positions -- like slathered in “golden flavor” at the movie theater or harboring offensive chemicals courtesy of microwave-popping packaging -- research is showing that it is a super-nutrient powerhouse.

 Affordable, easily-attainable popcorn!
 Take that, you miracle-promising superfoods with your exorbitant price tags and exuberant food miles.
 (Acai and goji berries, are you listening?)